-Credit risk refers to the possibility of losses associated with: (i) the failure by the borrower, issuer, or counterparty to fulfil their respective financial obligations under agreed terms; (ii) the depreciation of the credit agreement arising from the deterioration of the borrower's rating; (iii) the reduction of gains or remuneration; (iv) the benefits granted upon renegotiation or (v) debt recovery costs.
+Credit risk refers to the possibility of losses associated with: (i) the failure by the borrower, issuer, or counterparty to fulfil their respective financial obligations under agreed terms, (ii) the depreciation of the credit agreement arising from the deterioration of the borrower's rating, (iii) the reduction of gains or remuneration, (iv) the benefits granted upon renegotiation or (v) debt recovery costs.

-The IBBAInt Group establishes limits, risk mitigation mechanisms and processes to monitor and control risks inherent to clients, portfolio concentrations and the impacts of potential changes in the economic environment.
-Credit risk is monitored on an ongoing basis, and limits and mitigation mechanisms are subject to periodical review.
+The Group establishes limits, risk mitigation mechanisms and processes to monitor and control risks inherent to clients, portfolio concentrations and the impacts of potential changes in the economic environment.
+Credit risk is monitored on an ongoing basis and limits and mitigation mechanisms are subject to periodical review.
 Limits are set by taking into consideration credit risk, country risk and industry risk.

-Credit risk management is the primary responsibility of all business units and is aimed at maintaining the quality of the credit portfolio at levels that are consistent with the Bank's risk appetite.
+Credit risk management aims at maintaining the quality of the credit portfolio at levels that are consistent with the Bank's risk appetite.
 To that end, each business unit is required to:

-- Follow up and closely monitor the portfolios under its responsibility; - Grant credit in accordance with the authority levels, market conditions, macroeconomic prospects, changes in markets and products and the effects of sector and geographic concentrations; and - Manage credit risk adopting actions that provide sustainability to its business.
+- Follow up and closely monitor the portfolios under its responsibility; - Grant credit in accordance with the authority levels, market conditions, macroeconomic prospects, changes in markets and products and the effects of sector and geographic concentrations; and - Manage credit risk by adopting actions that provide sustainability to its business.